-Suppose we made some changes in a Python-based backend application.
+Suppose we are working on a Python backend application, and we often make changes that require database updates.
 Alembic and SQLAlchemy are excellent solutions for using migrations in Python.
 They both provide a modern approach to creating and tracking all changes to your databases.
 Alembic is a database migrations tool that works together with SQLAlchemy.

 We can initialize Alembic in our project through this command: